postsharp/postsharp-emails/xx-creating-aspects-inheritable.md

 > <b>Note: When using the `[Inheritable]` aspect, careful consideration must be given to what might happen in the derived classes if the aspect you wish to apply has already been applied.</b>

 Your codebase remains clean and uncluttered, but its intention is clear.
 At compile time, everything needed to implement INotifyPropertyChanged, in this instance, is applied correctly.

-If you'd like to learn more about Metalama, visit our [website](https://www.postsharp.net/metalama).

-Join us on [Slack](https://www.postsharp.net/slack) to keep up with the latest news and get answers to any technical questions you might have.